SystemsGenetics/KINC/docs/Ubuntu_16_04_Setup.md

 To begin development work in KINC on Ubuntu 16.04 the following steps can be used to setup your coding environment:

 ## Step 1: Install Dependencies
+This document assumes you already have the g++ compiler installed.

 ### OpenCL
 First we need to instal the OpenCL development libraries.